Which Respiratory Infection Do You Have?

 Link to further information about RSV: https://www.mayoclinic.org/diseases-conditions/respiratory-syncytial-virus/symptoms-causes/syc-20353098

-Covid-19 is still very much in the forefront of our minds, especially since the numbers are starting to rise again.
-We recommend that as soon as you are feeling any respiratory symptoms, such as nasal congestion or sore throat, that you first test for Covid.
-At the moment free Covid tests are available from the government, and also readily available for purchase at most pharmacies.
+COVID-19 is still very much in the forefront of our minds as we continue to learn more about the SARS-CoV-2 virus and its long-lasting impact on a significant population who become infected.
+We recommend that as soon as you are feeling any respiratory symptoms, such as nasal congestion or sore throat, that you first test for COVID.
+Four free COVID tests are available from the government again, and tests are also readily available for purchase at most pharmacies.
+For some people, it takes up to three days to test positive and you can be contagious during this period even if you are not testing positive.

 We also recommend having a thermometer and pulse oximeter available.
-The type and severity of symptoms are wide ranging from person to person.
+The type and severity of symptoms are wide-ranging from person to person.
 In addition, underlying medical conditions may increase the risk of serious illness.
-There are FDA approved medications now for Covid but need to be started when symptoms first appear.
+There are FDA approved medications for COVID but need to be started when symptoms first appear.
 In most cases, symptoms can be managed at home.
 However, if you experience trouble breathing, persistent chest pain or pressure, confusion, or changes in skin color, or pulse oximeter reading below 90%, emergency medical care is necessary.
 Studies have shown that being current on the vaccine schedule significantly reduces the severity of symptoms and helps to prevent hospitalizations.
-So if you are able, we recommend the Covid Vaccine.
+So if you are able, we recommend the COVID vaccine.

-A viral infection can sometimes lead to a secondary bacterial infection.
+A viral infection can sometimes lead to a secondary bacterial infection, like a sinus infection or pneumonia.
 Bacterial infections can complicate and lengthen the time that you are sick.
 Changes or worsening symptoms after initially feeling better, including blowing or coughing up colored drainage or return of fever may indicate that you now have a bacterial infection.
 Treatment with antibiotics may be needed.
 If this occurs, a telemedicine appointment with your medical professional is needed so prescription medication can be prescribed.

 We are here for you, and we want to help.